New Year's Eve Live: 2022

 During an internal town hall in November 2022, the new head of CNN, Chris Licht announced that Cooper and Cohen are planned to host once again.
 He also stated that on-air personnel would no longer be allowed to drink during the program, but the co-hosts were to be exempt from this new edict.
 In response to this, Cohen promised to "party harder than ever before."
-Cooper and Cohen ultimately elected to forego drinking (citing the trend of sober curiosity), setting up a recurring segment featuring the co-hosts taking "mystery shots" of non-alcoholic drinks throughout the night, ranging from pickle juice, to buttermilk and apple cider vinegar.
+Cooper and Cohen elected to not drink during the telecast, setting up a recurring segment featuring the co-hosts taking "mystery shots" of non-alcoholic drinks throughout the night and trying to guess what they were, including pickle juice, buttermilk, and apple cider vinegar.

-On location in New Orleans, Don Lemon missed midnight in the Central Time Zone; the telecast at that point showed a split screen of a party with people dancing to "Back That Thang Up", and of Nashville's music note drop, with no commentary.
+On location in New Orleans, Don Lemon missed midnight in the Central Time Zone; the telecast at that point showed a split screen of scenes from the party and of Nashville's music note drop, with no commentary.
 For the first time, CNN also broadcast live coverage from a celebration in the Mountain Time Zone (2:00 a.m.
-ET), anchored by Gary and Lindsay Tuchman from Boise's Idaho Potato drop.
+ET), with Gary and Lindsay Tuchman covering Boise's Idaho Potato drop.